top of page

 The answer depends on the process.
 Good ghostwriting is based on conversation.
 You talk.
 You share stories.
 You review drafts.
 The writer listens and reflects your tone.

-Time Is Often The Real Reason
+Time Is Often the Real Reason

 Most professionals are not short on ideas.
 They are short on time.